eg9y/PS5bot/readme.md

 ## Note

-The purpose of building PS5bot is:
+PS5bot exists to:

-- to practice web scraping and
+- practice web scraping and to
-- to buy a PS5 for myself
+- buy a PS5 for myself
-The second pointer is fair imo since it's pretty much an automated version of constantly clicking refresh to buy shit.
+The second point is fair imo since it's pretty much an automated version of constantly clicking refresh to buy stuff.
 Also: This is not intended to scalp massive quantities of PS5s.
-That's not cool.
+That shit aint cool.